ashish111333/ashish111333/README.md

 # Greetings, Traveller :wave:

-## Iam full stack dev,interested in distributed systems,AI potential and other things.
+## I am a full stack dev,interested in distributed systems,AI potential and other things.

 ```json